 What Is Relicensing Like?

 Relicensing is not only open to the public, it is remarkably accessible.
 Anyone with an interest in any aspect of a hydro project or its impacts can attend meetings, advocate for his or her interest, and propose alternatives that will improve overall public benefits.
-Resource agencies, such as the Forest Service, Fish &Game, National Marine Fisheries Service, the Bureau of Land Management, and the Fish & Wildlife Service have specific roles and, to varying degrees, specific authorities which they can assert to affect the outcome of a relicensing.
+Resource agencies, such as the Forest Service, California Department of Fish &Wildlife, National Marine Fisheries Service, the Bureau of Land Management, and the U.S. Fish & Wildlife Service have specific roles and, to varying degrees, specific authorities which they can assert to affect the outcome of a relicensing.
 The process is time-consuming: a series of meetings, study plan development and studies, and negotiations generally takes about five years.